ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/input.rst

 .. method:: cookie($index[, $xss_clean = FALSE])

-  This function is identical to the post function, only it fetches cookie data::
+  This method is identical to the post method, only it fetches cookie data::

     ee()->input->cookie('some_data');